Marcosdr/github-practice/README.md

 ## Deployment

-This is how you deploy. changes go here.
+This is how you deploy. wait for some good deploymnet.

 ## How to Contribute